Board-certified Plastic Surgeons Receive the Least Training in Aesthetic Surgery!

 If the same surgeon who performs your blepharoplasty tells you that he can also do rhinoplasty, otoplasty, surgical face lift, breast implants, autologous fat grafting, liposuction and buttocks augmentation for you with equivalently good results and confidence, RUN! 🙂

 There is a misconception that plastic surgery is identical to cosmetic surgery.
 Cosmetic surgery is but one very small component (less than 5%) of plastic surgery training.
 The term “plastic surgery” and “cosmetic/aesthetic surgery” cannot and should not be used interchangeably.
 As a matter of fact, a board-certified plastic surgeon may not even have the necessary exposure and training to be a good cosmetic surgeon.
 A good plastic surgeon may not have the aesthetic sense to be a good cosmetic surgeon.
 Cosmetic surgery goes beyond technical skill.
 It is an art.
 It requires the vision of an artist.
 What many patients do not know is that adequate cosmetic surgery experience is usually gained only during post-residency fellowship training AFTER one has become a plastic surgeon!
 And not all plastic surgeons enroll in cosmetic surgery fellowship programs, because they may not have interest in cosmetic surgeries, or they may not be able to even get a fellowship position, as it is extremely popular and competitive!
 A typical plastic surgery residency program takes 3 to 4 years to complete, after which, one, upon passing examinations, becomes full-fledged plastic surgeon.
 Let us take a look at a typical plastic surgery training program.
 This is one from UCSD School of Medicine: 2015-2016 Independent Rotation Schedule.
 Let us count how many months a plastic surgery resident spends his time training in cosmetic surgery.
 During Year 1, one month is dedicated to basic aesthetic surgery training.
 In Year 2, another one month is spent in basic aesthetic surgery.
 In Year 3, one month each is spent in both basic and advanced aesthetic surgery.
 So, the total amount of time a resident spends in aesthetic training are just 4 months!
 Now, if you break down aesthetic surgeries into different anatomical regions and types of surgeries, you will realize that even a board-certified plastic surgeon may not have adequate exposure and experience to be an expert in any particular surgery, especially cosmetic surgeries in just 4-month time!
 Take liposuction surgery for an example.
-As a matter of fact, most plastic surgeons fresh out of residency training, have performed only less than 10 liposuction surgeries!
-Unless a plastic surgeon specializes in liposuction surgery, most plastic surgeons perform an average of ONLY 1 liposuction surgery every 2 months!
+As a matter of fact, most plastic surgeons fresh out of residency training, have observed less than 10 liposuction surgeries!
+Most will not have assisted the surgery as a first assistant (second surgeon), let alone perform it as a first surgeon!
+Unless a plastic surgeon specializes in liposuction surgery, most plastic surgeons perform an average of ONLY 1 to 2 liposuction surgeries annually!